Arrieta rocked by Rockies, injured in Padres debut

 Story’s 16th home run of the season, a two-run shot in the fifth, gave Colorado a three-run cushion.

-Ben Bowden (2-2) allowed one run in an inning and Daniel Bard pitched the ninth for his 20th save in 26 chances.
+Ben Bowden (2-2) allowed one run in an inning and Daniel Bard, the fifth Rockies reliever in the game, pitched the ninth for his 20th save in 26 chances.

 TRAINER’S ROOM